quantum-tinkerer/MeanFi/DESIGN.md

 units of Boltzmann's constant; free energy is `internal_energy - kT * entropy`.
 Generic observable contractions remain raw traces per cell.

+All numerical targets belong to `ErrorTolerances`, including the chemical-potential step tolerance.
+Public calls accept either a numeric `tol` through the existing policy, or a complete `ErrorTolerances` record as `tol`.
+An explicit record cannot be combined with a custom policy.
+Integration methods configure mesh, backend and resource limits only.
+Prescribed meshes do not apply integration targets.

 The existing tolerance policy assigns `tol/5` to density integration, charge integration and matrix-function approximation, `tol/10` to filling residual, and `tol` to SCF residual.
-An explicit density target also supplies an omitted charge target; users can override charge independently.
+An omitted charge target in an explicitly constructed tolerance record follows its density target; both remain independently adjustable.
 Energy and entropy have no accuracy targets.
 Unavailable error estimates are `None`.
 The entropy estimate is diagnostic and never controls convergence.

 Numerical changes are checked against exact finite systems or independently converged dense references, including complex pairing phases, reference subtraction,